Flomp/vimu/content/docs/tutorials/get-started.md

 <framed-gif path="/gifs/select_score.gif"></framed-gif>

 The output is currently empty as we have not selected a score yet.
 Let's change that.
 Click the "Browse" button in the "source_score" node.
 This opens the score selection dialog.
 The "My scores" tab is likely empty at the moment since you have not uploaded any <nuxt-link to="/docs/dashboard/scores">scores</nuxt-link> yet.
 However, **vimu** comes with a lot of scores already included.
-Switch to the library tab and use the search bar to find a score you would like to analyse.
+Switch to the library tab and use the search bar to find a score you would like to analyze.
 After selecting it, the editor will now load the score and display it in the output panel.

 You can give it a listen by clicking the <i class="v-icon mdi mdi-play theme--light"></i> button in the output panel.